An EFTPOS card allows you to electronically withdraw or deposit funds in your bank account.

 Banks will generally accept responsibility for fraudulent transactions on your EFTPOS card unless the card holder disclosed, or did not keep safe, their Personal Identification Number (check your bank’s terms and conditions).

 EFTPOS failover systems

 The New Zealand EFTPOS system is designed to process payments on a 24/7 basis.
 However, technical problems such as telecommunication or system outages can occasionally prevent EFTPOS transactions from being processed.
-In these instances, the merchant is able to use the Manual Offline Voucher (MOV) or Electronic Offline Voucher (EOV) process to complete the EFTPOS transaction.
+In these instances, the merchant is able to use the Electronic Offline Voucher (EOV) process to complete the EFTPOS transaction.

 Further information regarding failover systems for EFTPOS is available from ANZ, ASB, BNZ, Kiwibank and Westpac.